NYC Hair Transplant Specialist. FUE – FUT Hair Transplants For Men & Women in New York City.

 What to Expect on the Day of the Surgery?

-Before your hair transplant NYC treatment, you should avoid coffee, alcohol, and caffeine as these may increase bleeding and change how you respond to medications.
+Before your hair transplant NYC treatment, Dr. Linkov suggest to avoid coffee, alcohol, and caffeine as these may increase bleeding and change how you respond to medications.
 Arrive at the office in comfortable, loose-fitting clothing.
 Do not apply any product to your hair and make sure your hair is clean.
 Take your routinely prescribed medications that morning as you normally do.

 Bring in the procedure-specific prescribed medications to the office and the team will instruct you on how and what to take, but the usual cocktail includes: